Office Space Efficiency: Understanding Rentable vs. Usable Square Foot Equation

-Office size can powerfully impact employee capacity, satisfaction, and retention, furniture configuration and layout, and can affect the overall aesthetic and identity of your business.
+Office size can powerfully impact employee capacity, satisfaction, retention, furniture configuration and layout.
+Moreover, it can affect the overall aesthetic and identity of your business.

-Perhaps most importantly, office size directly correlates to an increase or decrease of your monthly costs.
+Perhaps most importantly, office size directly correlates to an increase or decrease in your monthly costs.
 Depending on the rentable square footage of a space, all will come with different price tags.
-This is when it becomes important to differentiate between usable space, and the amount of square footage that you’re renting in total.
+This is when it becomes important to differentiate between usable space and the amount of square footage that you’re renting in total.

 In short, usable square footage is all of the real estate you are leasing from wall to wall once you subtract common areas that play no role in the success of the business — spaces like:

 - Shared bathrooms